arnonerba/Formulate/formulate/readme.txt

 == Description ==

-Formulate allows you to add a contact form to your site to collect a visitor\'s name, email address, and message.
+Formulate allows you to add a contact form to your site to collect a visitor's name, email address, and message.
 A few key options are included on the easy-to-use admin settings page.
 Use of a Google reCAPTCHA is integrated and mandatory.

 = Less is More =